inet-framework/inet-showcases/docs/visualizer/routingtable/index.md

 This example only demonstrated the key features of routing table visualization.
 For more information, refer to the
 <var>RoutingTableVisualizer</var> NED documentation.

+## Discussion

+Use <a href="https://github.com/inet-framework/inet-showcases/issues/2" target="_blank">this page</a> in the GitHub issue tracker for commenting on this showcase.